SmartBear/virtserver-helm/README.md

 Configuration
 -------------
 Within this repository there is an example of what values.yaml could look like.
-This values.yaml file contains a few fields that allow you to configure.

 ### licenseServer
 Where ProtectionLS license server is running.
 Make sure that any network configuration needed is done so that the VirtServer node can reach the license server.
-If the license server can't be reached or doesn't have a valid VirtServer license then VirtServer won't be able to start
+If the license server can't be reached or doesn't have a valid VirtServer license then VirtServer won't be able to start.

 **Example:**
 `host.minikube.internal:1443`